-Benign fasciculation syndrome is persistent twitching, tingling, or numbness in one or more muscles.
+Benign fasciculation syndrome is persistent twitching in one or more muscles.
+A person may also experience tingling or numbness.

 Benign fasciculation syndrome (BFS) is rare and can be confused with amyotrophic lateral sclerosis (ALS), which is also known as Lou Gehrig’s disease.
 Because of this possible confusion, it is imperative that doctors perform a thorough diagnosis.